reaperr/data-structures/README.md

 ## simple_graph.py
 The Simple Graph data structure.
 In this case we started from sratch and contained everything inside a dictonary.
 Each key refers to a node and the nodes value is a list of nodes it has edges going to.
 Since we used a dictonary many of the methods created utilize built-in features of the dictonary and list to accomplish our tasks.

+## traversal
+The Graph Traveral data structure.
+We added Breadth-first Search and Depth-first Search methods to our our SimpleGraph class.
+Breadth-first search starts at a given node and explores the neighbor nodes first, before moving to the next level neighbors.
+Depth-first search starts at a given node and explores as far as possible along each branch before backtracking.
+Both return the full visited path when their traversal is complete.